davidhiskett/awalsh/_posts/2024-08-16-nested-editable-table.md

 Users were limited in their ability to edit data within tables after it had been uploaded to the platform, only being able to do this if the system flagged inconsistencies.
 - Incorrect or missing data could only be addressed by updating original files then re-uploading.
 - This took time and we had feedback confirming it was caused frustration.
-- These frustrations were amplified if the the process had to be repeated.
+- These frustrations were amplified if the process had to be repeated.

 ## GOALS
 The way users were amending table data was a broken out and tedious process, which we needed to streamline.
 Our main aim was to reduce frustration by providing users with a solution that conveniently kept them on the platform.